sharanyaroy30/wastewatch/README.md

 - **Project Documentation**: Access detailed documentation about the AI model, its development, and the technology behind it.

-- **Community Engagement**: Join the discussion about waste management, share your ideas, and connect with individuals and organizations passionate about environmental sustainability.

 - **Feedback and Support**: Report issues, provide feedback, or ask questions related to the AI model and the website.

 ## Getting Started